AG-Walz/pci_db_website/README.md

-# The WebApp of the Peptides for Immunotherapy Database (PCI-DB)
+# The WebApp of the Peptides for Cancer Immunotherapy Database (PCI-DB)

 The website can be accessed under:
 [https://pci-db.org](https://pci-db.org)